sf-wdi-40/project-03/README.md

 * **Charting:** Visualize your data!
 Possibilities include D3, Morris.js, Highcharts, Chart.js, and Google Charts.
 * **Job Scheduling:** Set up a job-scheduler like Sidekiq, Delayed Job, or Resque to queue actions that don't need to run immediately.
 * **Emails:** Use ActionMailer to send emails to your users.
-* **Text Messaging:** Use Twilio to send texts to your users (note: not free).
+* **Text Messaging:** Use Twilio to send texts to your users (note: only free to send to a few phone numbers, for testing).
 * **Payment:** Use Stripe to allow your users to purchase from or donate to your site.
-* **Material Design:** Research the material design paradigm and apply it to ground your app's UI in the physical realm.
 * **CSS Animations:** Use jQuery or animate.css to include animations on your site.
 * **Accessibility:** Research web accessibility (e.g. for blind users), and apply accessibility principles to your app.
 * **Sessions:** Use sessions to store data for site visitors (who aren't necessarily logged in).
 * **Search:** Build a form that allows users to search your data, based on attributes.
-Consider looking into Elasticsearch to speed up queries.
+Consider looking into Elasticsearch and searchkick to speed up queries.
 * **Whatever else you can think of!**

 ---